Artistic Vision — Leonoor Ruigrok

 NO LABEL, BUT…

 My emotional perspective is rooted in lived experience, in being a girl, a sister, a daughter, a woman, and a mother.
-It is not a one-sided view that fits typical ideas of what is considered feminine or masculine in familiar clichés.
+It is not a one-sided view that fits typical ideas of what is considered feminine or masculine.

 Femininity in my work is not a theme but a presence.
-It appears in layers, such as vulnerability beside strength, silence beside resistance.
+It appears in layers, vulnerability beside strength, silence beside resistance.
 The feminine appears alongside the masculine.
-In my images they form a whole, and both are given space.
+In my images they form a whole.

 Symbols are never planned in advance.
 They appear.